 Q: Is all radiation dangerous?

 A: Not all radiation is dangerous.
 Non-ionizing radiation, like radio waves and visible light, is generally harmless.
-However, ionizing radiation, such as X-rays and gamma rays, can damage cells and increase the risk of cancer at high doses.
+Still, ionizing radiation, such as X-rays and gamma rays, can damage cells and increase the risk of cancer at high doses.

 Q: Can radioactive elements become non-radioactive?